 - 1. Turn off the projector and unplug the power cord. - 2.
-Allow the projector lamp to cool down for at least one hour. - 3.
-Use the screwdriver included with the replacement lamp to loosen the screw securing the lamp cover.
+Allow the projector lamp to cool down for at least one hour.

+3. Use the screwdriver included with the replacement lamp to loosen the screw securing the lamp cover.

 Warning: If the lamp is broken, glass fragments may be loose inside the lamp chamber.
 Be careful removing any broken glass to avoid injury.
+If the projector is installed on the ceiling, stand to the side of the lamp cover and not underneath it; pieces of glass could fall into your eyes or mouth when you open the lamp cover.